-18. U. T. Austin: Establishment of the Judge Bob Shannon Endowed Presidential Scholarship in Law in the School of Law.--Upon recommendation of the Asset Management Committee, the Board, at the request of the Law School Foundation (an external foundation), established the Judge Bob Shannon Endowed Presidential Scholarship in Law in the School of Law at The University of Texas at Austin.
-The funds for the endowment (\$26,500) will be held and administered by The University of Texas Law School Foundation in accordance with the Regents' Rules and Regulations.
-When matching funds become available under The Regents' Endowed Student Fellowship and Scholarship Program, the U. T. Law School Foundation will transfer funds held for the endowment to the U. T. Board of Regents.
+18. U. T. Austin: Recommendation to Establish the Judge Bob Shannon Endowed Presidential Scholarship in Law in the School of Law.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Cunningham that the Judge Bob Shannon Endowed Presidential Scholarship in Law in the School of Law at U. T. Austin be established.
+The funds for the endowment will be held and administered by The University of Texas Law School Foundation (an external foundation) in accordance with the Regents' Rules and Regulations.
+When matching funds become available under The Regents' Endowed Student Fellowship and Scholarship Program, the Law School Foundation will transfer funds held for the endowment to the U. T. Board of Regents.